[North Central]

 submitted by Larry Clark, On The Fly.

-Presbyterian Falls has been good.
-Report submitted by Sid and Peggy Beavers
+Garden down to Presbyterian Falls has been good.
+Report submitted by Sid and

-has been very little fishing pressure during the week.
-The fishing seems to
+Aug.
+15. There has been very little fishing pressure during the week.
+The

-have improved slightly this week.
-The combination of less pressure and cooler
+fishing seems to have improved slightly this week.
+The combination of less

-temperatures have been a positive influence on the trout fishing.
-Our "Hex"
+pressure and cooler temperatures have been a positive influence on the trout

-mid-afternoon.
+beginning in the mid-afternoon.
 Of course this is subject to change.
-Keep an escape route
+Keep an

-planned at all times.
-Spillway creek is flowing at about 80 CFS and some
+escape route planned at all times.
+Spillway creek is flowing at about 80 CFS

-folks find it impossible to fish, but the folks who learn to deal with the
+and some folks find it impossible to fish, but the folks who learn to deal

-swift water are doing very well.
-Several nice brown trout have been caught
+with the swift water are doing very well.
+Several nice brown trout have been

-and released in the "creek" lately.
-There are at least 3 species of mayflies
+caught and released in the "creek" lately.
+There are at least 3 species of

-hatching and a couple types of caddis.
-The fly selection has not changed
+mayflies hatching and a couple types of caddis.
+The fly selection has not

-since last week.
-A really good method of rigging is to fish with two flies.
+changed since last week.
+A really good method of rigging is to fish with two

 July 11.
 Best to